 - Difficulty affording food among New York City residents

 Our research helps us to determine and address the need for emergency food, government nutrition assistance, income support and nutrition education programs throughout the five boroughs.
 In addition, our research helps to inform policy at the city, state and federal levels.
-Through our research reports, policy papers and testimony, the Food Bank works to establish an ongoing dialogue with elected officials, community leaders and members of our food assistance network to develop solutions to food poverty.
+Through our research reports, policy papers and testimony, Food Bank works to establish an ongoing dialogue with elected officials, community leaders and members of our food assistance network to develop solutions to food poverty.
 Browse our policy and research reports below.

 The NYC Hunger Experience report series tracks annual trends in difficulty affording food among New York City residents.
 Food Bank For New York City contracts with Marist College Institute for Public Opinion to conduct telephone interviews with a random and representative sample of city residents.
 Socio-demographic findings identify which populations throughout the five boroughs are having the greatest difficulty affording food throughout the year in order to inform policy solutions and address the problem of food poverty.

 Food Bank's policy papers include reports, policy briefs, white papers, and strategy documents that use data from our research and other sources to inform public policy at the city, state, and federal levels.
 These publications are instrumental to our ongoing efforts to raise hunger awareness and spur legislative action to end food poverty.

 Feeding America regularly collaborates with member food banks and food rescue organizations throughout the United States to conduct studies on emergency food programs (EFPs) and the people they serve.
 Food Bank For New York City participates by conducting interviews with residents accessing EFPs and distributing surveys to the EFP network throughout the five boroughs.
 The Hunger in America: New York City & State reports draw upon local, state and national findings, as analyzed by Mathematica Policy Research, Inc.